Work organizational goals: Why do we need them? How do we reach them?

 Failing, that too, failing consistently, can be demoralizing for your team.
 It would hamper the overall motivation with which the team tries so hard to work.
 Therefore, these organizational goals must be attainable.

 Realistic goals help maintain morale within the team.
-These give the employees a sense of achievement as well as a sense of satisfaction when they are able to accomplish a certain feat with all of their efforts.
+These give the employees a sense of achievement as well as a sense of satisfaction when they can accomplish a certain feat with all of their efforts.

 “Goals are dreams with deadlines.” ― Diana Scharf